Hackers News Hackers News

 • Gardyn Home Firmware and Gardyn Studio Firmware.

-• Gardyn Mobile Application versions before 2.11.0.
+• Gardyn Mobile Application versions preceding 2.11.0.

-• Gardyn Cloud API versions prior to 2.12.2026 (linked to multiple recent flaws, including CVE-2026-28766, CVE-2026-25197, CVE-2026-32646, CVE-2026-28767, and CVE-2026-32662).
+• Gardyn Cloud API versions earlier than 2.12.2026, which are linked to multiple recent flaws, including CVE-2026-28766, CVE-2026-25197, CVE-2026-32646, CVE-2026-28767, and CVE-2026-32662.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.